Abuser Ordered to Pay Damages to Domestic Violence Victim

 If you would like to review the Court of Appeals opinion, you may find it here: Hamlin v Hamlin.

-If you are or have been in an abusive relationship, please call the Grand Rapids domestic violence attorneys at Kraayeveld Law at 616-285-0808.
+If you are or have been in an abusive relationship, please call the Grand Rapids domestic violence attorneys at Kraayeveld Family Law at 616-285-0808.